pypa/packaging.python.org/source/guides/writing-pyproject-toml.rst

 build backend package, but it may also contain additional dependencies.
 You can also constrain the versions, e.g., ``requires = ["setuptools >= 61.0"]``.

-Usually, you'll just copy what your build backend's documentation suggests.
+Usually, you'll just copy what your build backend's documentation suggests (after :ref:`choosing your build backend <choosing-build-backend>`).
 Here are the values for some common build backends:

 .. tab:: Hatchling